Mycophenolate (By mouth)

 Mycophenolic Acid (mye-koe-fe-NOLE-ik AS-id)

-Prevents your body from rejecting an organ (kidney) after transplant by suppressing your immune system.
+Prevents your body from rejecting an organ (including kidney, liver, or heart) after transplant by suppressing your immune system.

 Cellcept, MyforticThere may be other brand names for this medicine.